RodrigoPalazon/RodrigoPalazon/README.md

 ## "Hello, World!" 👋🏻

-Hello!
-I'm Rodrigo, a Brazilian Junior Developer who has been living in the Netherlands for six years.
+I'm a Brazilian Junior Developer who has been living in the Netherlands for six years.
 I have two years of experience in IT software and web development (Javascript, React, HTML, CSS, Java, and Low Code).

 I have a passion for learning and have a particular interest in backend development.
 I'm dedicated to mastering my skills in relational databases (e.g. SQL), the Java programming language, the Spring Boot framework, and Docker.